ABOUT OSHA and ANSI

 unitized refill box colors?

-Yes, one of the most important parts of ANSI / ISEA Z308.1-2009 & ANSI / ISEA Z308.1-2015 is the standardization of colors on unitized refills.
+Yes, one of the most important parts of ANSI / ISEA Z308.1-2009 & carried forward into ANSI / ISEA Z308.1-2015 is the standardization of colors on unitized refills.
 Bandages, Antiseptics, Burn Treatment, PPE and Miscellaneous items will each have their own color.
-This standardization will make it easy to recognize product quickly in an emergency.Read more about ANSI Color Code
+This standardization will make it easy to recognize product quickly in an emergency.Read more about ANSI Color Code for first aid refills

 MORE ON ANSI / ISEA

 ISEA is the trade association for manufacturers of industrial first aid kits and supplies.
 Members of the group manufacture and market a full range of first aid kits and supplies, designed to meet user needs for a wide range of applications.
-See the Buyers Guide for a listing of first aid kits and components available from ISEA member companies.
+These are listed in a Buyers Guide of ANSI Compliant First Aid Kits and ANSI First Aid Refill components components available from ISEA member companies.

 ISEA members have a seat at the table when standards are being written that affect their products; they get a first look at changes in standards, they influence the development of new standards, and they are kept informed of developments on standards around the world.
 ISEA is the secretariat for the American National Standard for first aid kits and supplies, ANSI/ISEA Z308.1, and managed the process by which a broad-based consensus group was brought together to prepare the expanded 2009 edition.
 This was briefly replaced by ANSI/ISEA Z308.1-2014, but due to analysis of the impracticality of a rolled wire splint, this was almost immediately supplanted with ANSI/ISEA Z308.1-2015 which describes a more useful 4" x 24" padded rolling splint - like a SAM splint.)